The Search for the Holy Grail

 Ease.

 "One login.
 One email thread.
 One throat to choke."
-Every party on the same platform — a coordination tax consumers don't see until it's gone.
+Every party on the same platform.
+You don't notice the friction until it's gone.

 Theory · 03